 The NYS Community Equity Agenda sets forth practical steps New York can immediately take to ensure economic justice and self-determination in New York’s low-income and immigrant communities and communities of color.
 By adopting this platform, New York will expand access to fair and affordable financial services, advance cooperative ownership, and ensure strong local economies throughout the state.

 The Agenda was created by a statewide coalition of community, labor, civil rights, and faith-based groups, along with community-based financial institutions.
 See below for a list of coalition members and endorsers.
 Click here to see highlights from the 2018 NYS legislative session.

-The platform has three core objectives: (1) Build individual and community wealth; (2) Hold banks accountable to the public; and (3) Zero tolerance for predatory lending.
+The platform has three core objectives: (1) Build community wealth; (2) Hold banks accountable; and (3) End predatory lending.
 Click on each policy priority to learn more.

 I. Build Community Wealth

 - Commit at least $25 million in the FY’19 Budget to the first-in-the-nation state Community Development Financial Institutions (CDFI) Fund to invest in low- and moderate-income neighborhoods not adequately served by mainstream banks.

 CDFIs have an outstanding track record of providing New Yorkers in lower-income communities with affordable loans, savings accounts, and financial services, as well as financial counseling, to support homeownership and small business development.